kwat0308/gtracr/README.md

     - The latitude and longitudes are defined in a geographic sense, which indicates that a latitude of 90 degrees would correlate to the North Pole.

-  - The arrival direction and altitude of the cosmic ray, i.e. the zenith angle, azimuthal angle, and altitude of the cosmic ray
+  - The arrival direction of the cosmic ray, i.e. the zenith and azimuthal angle

     - All such values are defined within the detector's reference frame, that is, such angles and altitude defined from the location of the detector.